batden/esteem/README.md

 ## Get started

-Before you start using esteem, you will first need to install Git on your system:
+Before you start using esteem, you'll need to install Git on your system:

 ```bash
 sudo apt install git